7 Steps of a Complete Malware Incident Response Plan

 Incident Response Plan

-As malware becomes more advanced and prolific, a new approach is necessary to stop infections from becoming full-blown security incidents, like ransomware (an increasingly common follow-on attack leveraging infostealer-siphoned access data).
-Infostealers have become so sophisticated that not only can they infect systems undetected and steal authentication information including credentials and web session cookies, but some strains are able to infect a machine, siphon information, and remove itself in under 10 seconds.
-With this dissolvable malware, bad actors steal virtually everything that can be used to gain access to enterprise networks, steal and encrypt files, and launch costly ransomware attacks.
+Infostealer malware, in particular, has become so sophisticated that not only can it infect systems undetected and steal authentication information like credentials and web session cookies, but some strains can infect a machine, siphon information, and remove themselves in seconds.
+Using this form of dissolvable malware, bad actors can steal virtually anything and everything that can be used to gain access to enterprise networks, steal and encrypt files, and launch costly follow-on ransomware attacks.

-SOC teams must now take an identity-centric approach to their malware response.
-Ensuring the device is cleaned and the malware is removed is definitely necessary, but that doesn’t do anything to address the stolen data that ends up being traded and sold on the criminal underground.
-Taking additional steps that shift your infection response paradigm to one that’s identity-centric can mitigate organizational risk from exposures tied to the malware victim’s identity, and minimize the impact this compromised data and access can have on your business, while also thwarting potential ransomware attacks.
+Taking additional steps that shift your infection response to be identity-centric can mitigate organizational risk from exposures tied to the malware victim’s identity, and minimize the impact this compromised data and access can have on your business, while also thwarting potential ransomware attacks.

-7 Steps to Fully Remediate Malware Infections
+7 Incident Response Steps to Fully Remediate Malware Infections

-Isolate the Device
+Step 1: Isolate the Device

 If the detected infection has occurred on a device your organization manages, disable the network access of the infected endpoint to help prevent potential lateral movement.
 This access can often be restricted using the quarantine features of an Endpoint Detection and Response (EDR) solution, through the corporate domain, VPN and/or SASE configuration, or may sometimes require an individual to manually disable network access.
-If your organization uses asset tags on corporate devices, be sure employees know they can call the listed phone number if they are locked out of their device and unsure of what to do.
-If you don’t use asset tags, incorporate them going forward and be sure they include a corporate “disaster recovery” phone number.

 If you have access to the system, it is highly recommended to review endpoint security logs or run a modern antivirus solution to detect the specific malware family involved.
 Once the malware type has been identified, consult security tools, such as VirusTotal, to confirm the typical behavior of this malware and the risk it brings to your organization.